oliviawestmacottssw/SSW.Rules.Content/rules/do-you-ensure-your-application-pool-is-always-running/rule.md

 **
 **

 1. There is a setting that has to be enabled in the applicationhost.config file which contains all of the top level configuration settings that IIS uses.
 This file is called appplocated at c:\windows\system32\inetsvr\config on a standard install of IIS. <br>          I recommend making a backup of this file before continuing.
 You can use any text editor to update this file.
-Search for and locate the section named <applicationpools>.
-Within this section, you will see your application listed in this format:</applicationpools>
+Search for and locate the section named &lt;applicationPools&gt;.
+Within this section, you will see your application listed in this format:
-    <add name="”Application" pool="" name”="" managedruntimeversion="”v4.0″"></add>
+    &lt;add name=”Application Pool Name” managedRuntimeVersion=”v4.0″ /&gt;
 2. add the Always Running mode by adding startMode="AlwaysRunning"

-    <add name="”Application" pool="" name”="" managedruntimeversion="”v4.0″"></add>startMode="AlwaysRunning"
+    &lt;add name=”Application Pool Name” managedRuntimeVersion=”v4.0″ startMode="AlwaysRunning"
- />
+ /&gt;
 3. Save this file and perform an IISReset so that the change is read into the running memory of the IIS server.